The Need for Continual Hearing Aid Innovation

 Plus, the updated myPhonak app 4.0 has a feature to personalize and adjust the noise cancellation when in a noisy environment.
 “You can adjust how much noise cancellation you want, or how much of the background noise should still be present,” said Witt.
 “The app also has improved advanced remote control features and a Hearing Diary to help involve others in your hearing aid experience.”

 Dr. Cliff Olson, Audiologist and founder of Applied Hearing Solutions in Phoenix Arizona, talks about why NEW hearing aids come out all the time and how innovation will never stop.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 Why NOT wait?